 VCV Over 60s

-Teams may comprise any number of players with the agreement of both captains.
+A team may be comprised of more than eleven (11) players.
 An innings will close when a maximum of 10 wickets have fallen.
 Only eleven fielders may be on the field at any one time.
-Fielders may rotate at any time by notifying the nearest umpire.

 2. Player Eligibility: